 If you have a tracker-rate mortgage and interest rates do rise then your monthly repayments will be higher.
 If you want to avoid this, you may consider searching the market to find the best deal for you.

-However, as we mentioned in a previous article, the decision to fix your mortgage rate is an important one and there are many factors to consider.
+However, as I mentioned in a my previous blog, the decision to fix your mortgage rate is an important one and there are many factors to consider.
 That’s why, if you’re considering doing so, you may benefit from seeking professional advice so that you can make an informed decision.

 How would an interest rate rise affect investments?

 Another group that may be negatively affected by a rise in interest rates would be investors.
 This is due to the fact that higher rates mean it is more expensive to borrow.